Turbulence to order transitions in activity patterned active nematics: Conclusion

-\textit{Conclusion--} We have studied the effects of periodic, inhomogeneous activity patterning on active nematics.
+We have studied the effects of periodic, inhomogeneous activity patterning on active nematics.
 We observe two non-equilibrium transitions for a system of activity stripes: a transition from 2D to 1D active turbulence, and a transition from 1D active turbulence to a well-defined vortical flow state that can exhibit ferromagnetic and antiferromagnetic vortex ordering.
-The vortex ordering can be destroyed if the activity stripes are replaced by lines of activity circles.
-When we introduce a triangular array of activity circles, the transition to a turbulent state is suppressed if the activity is too large due to the tendency of localized vortices to emerge at the activity spots.
+When we compare the activity stripes to a triangular array of activity circles, the turbulence transitions depend on the interplay between the active length scale and the density of active regions in similar manners, indicating an independence of activity patterning geometry on the transition to turbulence.
+On the other hand, we show that vortex ordering depends strongly on patterning geometry by comparing the activity stripes to columns of activity circles, which destroy the observed antiferromagentic and ferromagnetic vortex order.
 Our results provide a method for inducing and controlling non-equilibrium phase transitions in active nematics and for producing customized activity patterned ordered states.